megaannum/colorschemer/README.md

-There is no claim that they are all unique or (at least currently) that all dark ones actually have dark backgrounds and all light ones have light backgrounds (this is still a work in progress).
+There is no claim that they are all unique or (at least currently) that all dark ones actually have dark backgrounds and all light ones have light backgrounds.
 But, the distill.vim script did take the original color scheme files most of which were written for GVim and produce comparable color scheme files for Vim.

 A small number of original color scheme files has VimL code that specifically forbade a user from using them if they were not running